Cyphrme/FileVer/README.md

 `app~fv=4mIbJJPq.min.js.map` the extension is `.min.js.map`

 ### Vocabulary
-- dist -"distribution": The destination directory.
+- `dist` -"distribution": The destination directory.
-- Versioned file: A file with a file version, e.g. app~fv=4mIbJJPq.min.js.
+- Versioned file: A file with a file version, e.g. `app~fv=4mIbJJPq.min.js`.
-- Delimitor:  The FileVer delimiter string is (by default) `~fv=`.
-The ending delimitor for a Version is any non-base64 character, such as another "~" character.
+- Delimiter:  The FileVer delimiter string is (by default) `~fv=`.
+The ending delimiter for a Version is any non-base64 character, such as another "~" character.
 This follows the standard URL Query and URL Fragment Query notation.
-- non-dummy versioned files: a file with a digest as the version, e.g. app.min.js~fv=4mIbJJPq.
+- Non-dummy versioned files: a file with a digest as the version, e.g.
+  `app~fv=4mIbJJPq.min.js`.

 # Pipeline